sroberts/sroberts.github.io/_posts/9999-01-01-hunting-tools.md

 It's easy to get caught up in systems that improve telemetry, but what you do with the information collected is just as important.
 Tracking a hunt is a complicated thing, with lots of data, lots of people, and often an adaptive adversary.
 It's important to have a structured way to record varied types of data, not just facts but also observations, hunches, etc.

 I haven't personally spent a lot of time with it (something I plan to remedy soon), but as someone who's used numerous commercial systems, endless wikis, even just plain notebooks and whiteboards, I think FIR looks like one of the best systems at any price, and the best open source option by far.
+For a less incident centric, more intelligence centric tool give [CRITs](https://github.com/crits/crits) a look as well.

 ## How it Fits Together

+At it's core these tools enable the [F3EAD Cycle](http://localhost:4000/2015/03/24/f3ead/) that is the core of the hunt.
+Telemetry tools and their use makes up the operations phase (Find, Fix, & Finish) while the Tracking provide a datastore and structure for the intelligence phase (Exploit, Analyze, & Disseminate).
+These tools make it possible to establish the F3EAD cycle.
+As you improve the efficency of this interplay you shorten your OODA cycle

 ## Conclusion